wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 + (in older formats you'll see the sequence identifier repeated here, but usually just empty besides the "+") TheQualityScores
 ```
-It is difficutlt to see these 4 lines.
+It is difficult to see these 4 lines.
 This can be really tricky to view bigger tab-delimited tables and tell where each column lines up.
 One of the many, many options to less is the `-S` flag.
 Reopen the file with the `-S` flag.
 ```bash
 $ less -S read1.fastq
 ```